-Our recruitment and selection procedures are designed to ensure that applicants do not face unlawful discrimination and that we recruit from as wide a talent pool as possible.
-The Council has a range of policies and working practices to promote and sustain work life balance including various flexible working patterns e.g., part-time, flexi-time, home working.
-This inclusive approach helps to ensure we receive as many applications as possible from women at all levels of the organisation.
-We also have plans to adapt and improve our application and recruitment process to align with the concept of positive action, inclusion and attract a diverse and representative workforce.
+Our recruitment and selection procedures are designed to ensure that applicants do not face barriers or restrictions, through the application, interview and onboarding process, removing unlawful discrimination and that we recruit from as wide a talent pool as possible.
+The Council has a range of policies and working practices to promote and sustain work life balance including various flexible working patterns e.g., part-time, flexitime, home working.
+This approach helps to ensure we receive as many applications as possible from a diverse range of applicants and future colleagues.
+System changes, engagement and communication methods and advertising are regularly reviewed, and managers are encouraged and empowered to make fair and equitable choices in recruitment.